matsuro-hadouken/doger/README.md

 _bootstrap.sh_

-_Download bootstrap.dat in to DATA folder._
+_Download bootstrap.dat into the DATA folder._
 _script will not wipe anything, so use wipe.sh before to support your needs._

 _Use with this command, should not run as root:_